jasoncpatton/xdmod-htcss/docs/Schema.md

 so the institution record for a Gov lab would have "N/A" in the Carnegie classification field.
 If a user did not tell us their ORCiD then the field would be "Unknown" (if they did tell us that they didn't have an ORCiD then it would be "N/A").

+XDMoD is designed for long-term historical data analysis and is able to track changes to resource sizes over time, changes to a persons academic status and institution over time, etc.